wazuh/wazuh-documentation/source/_templates/installations/elastic/common/elastic-single-node/generate_deploy_certificates.rst

     Replace the ``10.0.0.2`` and ``10.0.0.3`` IPs with your host IPs.

-    In the following steps, we will create a file that contains a folder named after the instance defined here.
+    We will now create a compressed zip file that contains a folder named after each of the instances defined here.
 These folders will contain the certificates and the keys necessary to communicate with the Elasticsearch node using SSL.

     Create the certificates using the `elasticsearch-certutil <https://www.elastic.co/guide/en/elasticsearch/reference/current/certutil.html>`_ tool: